 “The purpose of the Federation is to be the global leader for the international sport of Thoroughbred racing,” said Engelbrecht-Bresges.
 “In being the global leader, the Federation seeks to promote all facets of the world-wide sport of Thoroughbred racing, to protect the welfare of equine and human athletes and to protect and grow its global, social and economic significance for current and future generations."

-The full keynote address and conference can be viewed below.
+The full keynote address and conference can be viewed HERE, on the IFHA website.

 “There should be no doubt that this address introduced an exciting and progressive approach to facilitating Thoroughbred horse racing and breeding, its economic drivers and all associated components for the foreseeable future,” said Patrick Cummings, Executive Director of the Thoroughbred Idea Foundation (TIF).